 2 Timothy 2:19b Everyone who confesses the name of The Lord must turn away from wickedness.

-Titus 1:16 Titus (and Jude) is an excellent book on the life we are called to live as followers of Christ.
+Titus 1:16 Titus is an excellent book on the life we are called to live as followers of Christ.
 Titus 1:16 says that some people claim to know God – but by their actions they deny him.
 Clearly our actions matter.
-Titus 2:11-12 teaches us exactly what the grace of God should lead us to…and it isn’t the freedom to enjoy sin:
+Titus 2:11-12 teaches us exactly what the true, saving grace of God should look like in our lives…and it isn’t the freedom to enjoy sin:

 11″ For the grace of God that bringeth salvation hath appeared to all men,12 Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world….”

 Hebrews 5:9 Jesus is the author of salvation for….all those who obey.…Salvation is not for those who simply have an intellectual belief in Jesus Christ.
 We must also obey, and we will if we are truly saved.